akheron/typera/README.md

   your routes always return responses from a known set of possible status code / body combinations.

-By default, the compiler cannot help you with any of this (pun intended).
+By default, the compiler cannot help you with any (pun intended) of this.
 But with [typera], you're safe!

 Tutorial
 --------

-Install [typera] for [Koa] with or npm:
+Install [typera] with yarn or npm.

+For [Koa]:

 ```shell
 yarn add koa koa-router typera-koa